cristian1604/Code128/README.md

 <img src="https://latex.codecogs.com/png.latex?\dpi{150}&space;\large&space;Bit_{c}=\left\{\begin{matrix}&space;R_{chek}&space;<&space;95&space;\rightarrow&space;R_{chek}&plus;32&space;\\&space;R_{chek}&space;\geqslant&space;95&space;\rightarrow&space;R_{chek}&plus;105&space;\end{matrix}\right." title="\large Bit_{c}=\left\{\begin{matrix} R_{chek} < 95 \rightarrow R_{chek}+32 \\ R_{chek} \geqslant 95 \rightarrow R_{chek}+105 \end{matrix}\right." />

-Why we do that?
+Why do that?
 Because this way avoid get undesired ASCII values (between 127 and 199), which are control chars and have not graphic representation.

 ----

 #### Notes about the efficiency of the code

- * **Code as is**: The `code128.cpp` write in a txt file on disk the result of the encoded data.
+ * **Code as is**: The `code128.cpp` writes in a txt file on disk the result of the encoded data.
 But it's very inefficient because the constant access to HDD generates latency.
-This method is only for demonstration

  * **Improve it!**: This code allows a huge improvement.
 For example, instead copy bit to bit the string, yo can add separately the start, checksum and end bits.
 This reduce one order the execution from O(n²) to O(n).

 Remember: the code here provided is for demonstration :)

 ### About